anooppraturu/ConductionTest/README.md

 The right-hand panel shows the effective cross-field conductivity as a function of resolution.
 We find that 8-10 cells are needed across a temperature scale-height in order to prevent spurious heat fluxes.

+## reproducing our results
+First, run the mathematica script in the analytic/ directory; it should output temperature profiles at different times, along with the central temperature at different fractions of the conduction timescale.

+Next, compile athena with the problem file cond-test.c.
+Copy the athena binary and athinput file into the directory simulation-results.
+Run the program run.rb; this repeatedly runs athena with different resolutions and collects results into the file convergence.dat